 Indeed, given the reality of the Indian healthcare system, domestic manufacturing capability and adequate market competition, the best policy is for the health ministry to completely deregulate Covid-19 testing, with the only condition being the mandatory reporting of results into the ICMR database.
 If anyone can walk into a laboratory, get a Covid-19 test done and get the result within a few hours, the problem of inadequate testing will rapidly melt away.
 This will free up the government’s resources for tracing, isolating and treating.

-Disclaimer: A member of the author’s immediate family is employed in a private genetic testing company.
+Disclosure: A member of the author’s immediate family is employed in a private genetic testing company.

 The author is the director of the Takshashila Institution, an independent centre for research and education in public policy.
 Views are personal.